Pros and Cons of Outsourcing Customer Service

 Let's take a look at the biggest pros and cons of outsourcing customer support and why entrepreneurs and business owners choose this route (and why they don’t).

 - It saves money.
 Outsourcing customer service is often a less expensive alternative to hiring full-time customer service staff and paying them overtime during busy seasons (up to 60%).
 Business that outsource customer service can see financial relief in utilization, SG&A, and the costs of agent attrition.
 Additionally, an outsourcer can offer flexible and affordable staffing options, including a price structure that charges per resolution, not per hour.

 - More coverage.
 Outsourcing gives you the opportunity to “outservice” your competitors by offering extended after-hour and weekend support.

 - More language options.
 Companies that outsource customer service can broaden their customer base by adding more language options than just English.
 This is a perk that you will not have to manage.
 Just make sure to advertise this benefit so potential customers know about it.

 - Less headache.
 For many, the opportunity to have full coverage in multiple languages without having to manage it all is worth more than the basic cost benefits.

 - Potentially shorter response times.
 More hands on deck means a significant reduction in response times, which is a main driver of customer satisfaction (and fewer bad reviews online).

 - Better technology and resources.
-In linking up with a customer service outsourcer, you’re getting access to the latest technology and a pool of resources you might not otherwise been able to invest in.
+In linking up with a customer service outsourcer or contact center, you’re getting access to the latest technology and a pool of resources you might not otherwise been able to invest in.